YevgeniYagudin/Pipelined-MIPS-VHDL/README.md

 Decodes the instruction fetched by Ifetch.
 Reads/writes data to/from registers as required by the instruction.

-3. Control:
-Enables or disables control signals for all components based on the current instruction.
-Ensures correct operation and hazard handling.

-4. Execute:
+3. Execute:
 Performs mathematical or logical operations on data from Idecode registers.
 Outputs results for memory access or writes back to registers.

-6. Dmemory (Data Memory):
+4. Dmemory (Data Memory):
 Handles load and store operations.
 Manages memory access as specified by the instruction.

+5. Write Back:
+Stores the result of execute stage in memory.

+Control:
+Enables or disables control signals for all components based on the current instruction.
+Ensures correct operation and hazard handling.

 Features
 Pipelined Execution: Five-stage pipeline ensures efficient instruction throughput.